Working Groups of the Global Mental Health Action Network

 Co-chairs: Alison Brunier, WHO; Harsha Sharma, United for Global Mental Health; and Natalie Idenhen, Wellcome Trust

-The communications working group is due to be re- launched in May 2021.
+The communications working group is due to be re- launched later in 2021.
 The group will be led by a steering group of communications specialists and will be supported by a wider working group open to all members.

 Key focus areas of the Communications Working Group include: